Lawyer claims Italy can't charge captain in Libya arms case

 Italian authorities contend the captain violated embargoes by both the United Nations and the European Union.

+The Italian government considers efforts to keep weapons from reaching Libya's warring forces crucial to ending the fighting in that country.
+EU leaders this week decided to deploy a sea operation for embargo enforcement.

-The embargoes are aimed at choking off supplies of weapons to militias fighting to secure territory for rival authorities who claim power in Libya, where chaos and lawlessness has mainly held sway since 2011, after an uprising deposed and killed longtime strongman Moammar Gadhafi.
+Chaos and lawlessness have mainly held sway in Libya since 2011, after an uprising deposed and killed longtime strongman Moammar Gadhafi.

+Italian prosecutors have asked experts to see whether crew members' cell phones, turned on during the voyage, will help them determine the Bana's actual route.

+But Fumagalli, the defense lawyer, argued that sometimes cell phones at sea can pick up signals from countries near by, but that doesn't indicate a boat is in these countries' waters.